 |Instrument Service JAR (PUCK) targets||Targets to build instrument service packages for deployment.

 Instrument service JARs may be configured and built using Makefiles or shell scripts.

 Depends on instrument service XML not included with SIAM; you may make your own using examples, or supply a placeholder document. (see below)

 Builds SIAM JavaDoc documentation.

 If you plan to build and run SIAM on the target, you will need to build the default (build SIAM classes) and siamjar (archive SIAM classes into siam.jar) targets:

 Once the SIAM classes have been built, instrument service JAR files may be configured and built.

 There are a couple of ways to do this: using make or a shell script.

-The instrument service JAR files (PUCK JARs) are configured in Makefiles/scripts organized by deployment.
+The instrument service JAR files (PUCK JARs) are configured in ant build files, organized by deployment.

-The Makefiles use the mkpuck and mksiamjar utilities, passing in instrument service default configuration parameters, and generate instrument service JAR files in SIAM_HOME/ports.
+The ant build files use the mkpuck and mksiamjar utilities, passing in instrument service default configuration parameters, and generate instrument service JAR files in SIAM_HOME/ports.